fleetdm/fleet/handbook/business-operations/README.md

 ### Weekly updates
 We like to celebrate our achievements weekly in `#general`.
-  - Every Thursday night, Mike McNeil creates a thread in #help-manage requesting weekly updates, and managers will reply to the thread with their weekly updates.
+  - Every Thursday night, department heads [report their KPIs for the week]()
   - Friday afternoons, Mike McNeil updates the KPIs in the [weekly updates spreadsheet](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0), and Friday nights, Mike McNeil will post the updates in #general.
 Weekly update principles
    - Each department's update is 20-40 words or less.